dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Algorithm parameters

-1. Query timeout.
-If no response matching a query has arrived before input arrives timestamped later than the query timestamp plus the query timeout, a query-only query/response item is generated.
-Typically a small number of seconds.
+1. Query timeout, QT.
+A query arrives with timestamp t1.
+If no response matching that query has arrived before other input arrives timestamped later than (t1 + QT), a query/response item containing only a query item is recorded.
+The query timeout value is typically of the order of 5 seconds.
-2. Skew timeout.
-If a response has not been matched by a query before input arrives timestamped later than the response timestamp plus the skew timeout, a response-only query/response item is generated.
-Typically a small number of microseconds.
+2. Skew timeout, ST. A response arrives with timestamp t2.
+If a response has not been matched by a query before input arrives timestamped later than (t2 + SK), a query/response item containing only a response is recorded.
+The skew timeout value is typically a few microseconds.

 ## Algorithm requirements